 The biggest "problems" for me as a creationist include:

 - the consistency of the newer-to-older dating results of the rocks as you go down the geologic column.

 - the consistency of big numbers from radiometric dating methods.

-- the sorting of fossils from "simple" to more complex as you rise through the column.
+- the apparent sorting of fossils from "simple" to more complex as you rise through the column.

-Here are some links you might find useful:
+Here are some other links I find useful:

 "HUMANS and other vertebrates evolved from a tiny sea creature resembling an eel, British and Canadian experts have confirmed.

 Researchers from the University of Cambridge and the University of Toronto said today that the extinct 505 million-year-old Pikaia gracilens is the most primitive known vertebrate - making it the oldest ancestor of humans.